gurus158/hacker-blog/_posts/2021-05-19-Craking-linux-password-hashes.md

 Every time you entered user password to login , it generates it's hash and compare it with hash it stored.

-You might wondering where these passwords hashes are stored.
+You might wondering where these password hashes are stored.
 Linux stores those hashes in a special file named **shadow** at **/etc/shadow** location.

 shadow file has entry of each users.
 An entry in shadow file(each line is an entry) is look like below: